R-T-B/TimberbornTerrainGenerator/README.md

 Changelog:

-v1.5.0:  Just Update 3 stable support.
-Needs a compatible TimberAPI.

-v1.5.1:  Just some dependency fixes for the mod.
-Makes sure you have the required stuff (you probably already do, but helps fresh installs).

 v1.6.0:  Fix river sloping (again, doh!) and improve water source block placement.

 v1.6.1:  Add (very primitive) profile exporting/importing support.
 A better GUI is coming soon.